Narcissistic Abuse Reaches Worldwide Epidemic Proportions

 These children will not fare well in adulthood.
 So emotionally tortured with no hope in sight, some do not make it that far.

-I wrote the book, Close Encounters of the Worst Kind: the Narcissistic Abuse Survivor’s Guide to Healing and Recovery, released in October 2017 to reach the global population so I can educate them about this epidemic.
+I wrote the book, Close Encounters of the Worst Kind: the Narcissistic Abuse Survivor’s Guide to Healing and Recovery, released in October 2017 to reach the global population and educate them about this epidemic.
 My hope is not only to help the abused recognize what they have endured, validate them and give them hope, and show them the way to recovery, but to educate mental health and legal professionals about this monumental tragedy that too many have turned a blind eye towards.

 I am hopeful that things can change but I cannot possibly do this alone.
 This will take a collaborative effort.
 Together we can fight and eradicate this insidious behemoth—one that is responsible for the destruction of innumerable lives.